samuelmholley1/Life-Command-Rebuild/PROJECT_CONTEXT.md

 ## How We Have Triaged This Tension
 Our entire debugging journey was, in effect, a process of correctly managing this tension.
 We built a robust, scalable architecture first, and then methodically fixed the small, tactical bugs required to make a simple MVP function on top of it.

-We prioritized architectural correctness (E2E tests, auth providers, database migrations) even when it felt slow, because this is the foundation that ensures your Data Integrity and future scalability.
+We prioritized architectural correctness (E2E tests, auth providers, database migrations, robust selectors, centralized schemas) even when it felt slow, because this is the foundation that ensures your Data Integrity and future scalability.

 We are now focused on making the UI meet the Simplicity and Speed need, knowing that the powerful architecture underneath is ready to support whatever comes next.